nordic-institute/X-Road/doc/Protocols/pr-messtransp_x-road_message_transport_protocol.md

     d) REST request is identified by content-type `application/x-road-rest-request`

-    1. The part with content-type `application/x-road-rest-request` contains the body-less portion of REST request that will be sent to target server.
-This part contains HTTP request line and HTTP headers.
+    1. REST request header part has content-type `application/x-road-rest-response`.
+This part contains the HTTP request line and HTTP headers.

     2. If the content-type of the next part is `application/x-road-rest-body` then this part is the body of the REST request.
 For requests without a body, this part does not exist.